 - Roast for around an hour, or longer if they are thicker, until the inside is tender.
 You may want to baste now and then with any oil mixture at the bottom of the pan and/or a little extra oil and maple if they appear a bit dry.

-Check out all the Holiday Side Dish Recipes being shared today:
+Try these other Holiday Side Dish ideas being shared today:

 - Autumn Orzo Salad from Sweet Beginnings

 - Dilly Carrots from Cindy’s Recipes and Writings

 - French Onion Pull-Apart Rolls from The Weekend Gourmet

 - Grilled Mushroom Skewers from Culinary Adventures with Camilla

 - Make Ahead Turkey Gravy from Karen’s Kitchen Stories

 - Maple Chipotle Hasselback Butternut Squash from Faith, Hope, Love, & Luck Survive Despite a Whiskered Accomplice